microsoft/vscode-wiki/Roadmap.md

 ## Debug

+* Improve hovering and inline values by leveraging the knowledge about the programming language so that the `Inline Values` feature can be enabled by default
+*
 * [x] Support data breakpoints
-* Improve hovering and inline values by leveraging the knowledge about the programming language
 * [x] Continue to invest in documenting debugging recipes for common configurations